barryclark/jekyll-now/_posts/2019-4-2-Make-16x-More-On-PacketStream.md

 Starting today, you will earn 50% of the lifetime earnings from all the Packeters you refer!

-That's over 15 times more then the current referral bonus.
+That's over 15 times more than the current referral bonus.

 This promotion will last through the end of the month so start taking advantage of it now.